 The Second Civil War is an all-out ‘everything’s going crazy’ disaster comedy, like The Russians are Coming, The Russians are Coming or 1941.
 It is so crammed with characters and incident in that it also resembles Hellzapoppin’, a 1941 comedy dedicated to complete narrative anarchy.
 Writer Martyn Burke’s madhouse scenario emphasizes political ironies over slapstick or spectacle; it is funniest when showing that its caricatures are too real for comfort.
 The movie is structured much like Stanley Kubrick’s Doctor Strangelove.
 It shifts constantly between three major places: Washington, Idaho and the NN newsroom.
 The reporters on site covering the armed standoff are like Kubrick’s fliers in the B-52 heading for Russia.
 The ultimate disaster occurs not because of a madman or a technical malfunction, but because a lame communication error sets off a military mutiny.

 All of the jokes have a definite political point to make.
-Although the writing is so on target as flatten some of the humor — many scenes play like political cartoons come to life — the image of an America growing politically crazy is entirely accurate.
+Although the writing is so on target as to flatten some of the humor — many scenes play like political cartoons come to life — the image of an America growing politically crazy is entirely accurate.
 The ironies come fast and thick.
 Governor Farley cites the threat to the American culture by all those unwanted foreigners, but he loves Mexican food and is crazy in love with a Mexican-American reporter.
 Those rallying to his cause are gun nuts, racists, and idiots convinced that the Federal Government is going to take away their freedoms.
-If there’s an overall theme, it’s that American is chaos because nobody has the public welfare in mind.
+If there’s an overall theme, it’s that American is chaotic because nobody has the public welfare in mind.
 Our leaders are obsessed with career image-making and our companies think only of profit.
 The Second Civil War was produced for cable TV, which often features nudity or ‘adult situations’ to set it apart from free broadcast TV.
 As everyone keeps their clothes on here, perhaps the constant swearing was added as a compensation.